percona/percona-server/doc/source/tokudb/toku_backup.rst

 Reporting Errors
 ****************

 *Percona TokuBackup* uses two variables to capture errors.
-They are :variable:`tokudb_backup_last_error` and :variable:`tokudb_backup_last_error_string`.
+They are :ref:`tokudb_backup_last_error` and :ref:`tokudb_backup_last_error_string`.
 When *TokuBackup* encounters an error, these will report on the error number and the error string respectively.
 For example, the following output shows these parameters following an attempted backup to a directory that was not empty:

 .. code-block:: mysql